-What is Robbinhood?
+What is RobbinHood?

 It encrypts data stored on the system, rendering files unusable.
 To regain access to their files, people are encouraged to purchase a specific decryption tool.
-Robbinhood renames each encrypted file with the following format: "Encrypted_random.enc_robbinhood" (the word "random" is replaced with a string of random numbers and characters).
+RobbinHood renames each encrypted file with the following format: "Encrypted_random.enc_robbinhood" (the word "random" is replaced with a string of random numbers and characters).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Therefore, we recommend that you generate regular data backups and store them on remote servers or storage devices that are not connected to your system (otherwise, ransomware-type programs are capable of encrypting backups together with other data stored on the computer).

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker.|
+|Threat Type||Ransomware, Crypto Virus, Files locker|

-|Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
-A ransom demand message is displayed on your desktop.
-Cyber criminals request payment of a ransom (usually in Bitcoins) to unlock your files.|
+|Symptoms||Can't open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
+A ransom demanding message is displayed on your desktop.
+Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|